kylefernandadams/box-salesforce-blueprints/README.md

 9. Deploy to either your scratch org or developer org.

 ## Disclaimer
-This project is a collection open source examples and should not be treated as an officially supported product.
+This project is a collection of open source examples and should not be treated as an officially supported product.
 Use at your own risk.
 If you encounter any problems, please log an [issue](https://github.com/kylefernandadams/box-salesforce-blueprints/issues).

 ## License